Maneesana/music-player/README.md

 ---
-You can find this code in the first part `home.js` file.
+You can find this code in the first part of `home.js` file.
 ```code
 const songCollection = [
   { artist: "Annie Marrie", songname: "Alarm", path: "./Music/alarm.mp3" },